 August is a busy month this year.

-Big game releases are definitely picking up this month and there’s a lot to look forwards to.
-Which is both good and bad new.
-Good news for the industry, bad news for our bank accounts.
-While there’s five game in particular we’ve highlighted for this months special, there’s a list at the end of the article with YouTube links to their trailers.
-Be sure to check out the list at the end of the article as well otherwise you might miss some real gems!
+Big game releases are definitely picking up in August, which is good news for the industry, and bad news for our bank accounts.
+While there’s five games in particular we’ve highlighted for this months special, there’s a list at the end of the article with YouTube links to their trailers.
+Be sure to check out the list at the end of the article as well, otherwise you might miss some real gems!

 Mario + Rabbids Kingdom Battle